jfvilas/kubelog/docs/README.md

     import { EntityKubelogContent, isKubelogAvailable } from '@jfvilas/plugin-kubelog';
     ```

-    Then, add a tab to your EntityPage.
+    Then, add a tab to your EntityPage (the 'if' is optional, you can keep the 'Kubelog' tab always visible if you prefer to do it that way).
     ````jsx
     // Note: Add to any other Pages as well (e.g. defaultEntityPage and webSiteEntityPage) const serviceEntityPage = (